biocommons/VarNomen/_bg-material/refseq.md

 	:	The mtDNA genome is rather small and completely sequenced.
 Variants in the mitochondrial DNA should therefore be described in relation to a the full mitochondrial DNA sequence, i.e. for human [_the _Homo sapiens_ mitochondrion, complete genome (GenBank NC_012920.1)_](http://www.ncbi.nlm.nih.gov/nucleotide/NC_012920.1).
 Descriptions should be preceded by "m.", like m.8993T>C. The mtDNA encodes a range of different proteins.
 Changes at protein level should be described based on a protein reference sequence, e.g. YP_003024031.1:p.Leu156Pro.
 	:	_**NOTE**_:	for issues related to mitochondrial DNA sequences [_see MITOMAP_](http://www.mitomap.org/).

+*	We are characterizing variants in nuclear encoded proteins that function in mitochondria.
+These proteins have amino terminal mitochondrial signal peptides which are removed to get the mature protein.
+Some investigators begin numbering at the first amino acid residue of the mature protein.
+Is this correct? (_Dean J Danner, Atlanta_)
+	:	No. As already suggested in your question, protein reference sequences should always represent the complete primary translation product, not a processed mature or functional protein.

 *	How should variants be described in genes that produce only RNA (so no protein), e.g. ncRNA, miRNA, and others?
 	:	To describe variants in genes that produce an RNA molecule but no protein a genomic reference sequence can be used ("**g.**" description).
 When a non-coding DNA reference sequence is available, e.g. a LRG (NR_002196.1 for the H19 transcript) or a RefSeq transcript (NR_000020.1 for the small nucleolar RNA, C/D box 33 (SNORD33) gene), variants can be described using the prefix "**n.**" [see [_Community Consultation SVD-WG002_(/bg-material/community/SVD-WG002) and [_Nucleotide numbering_](/bg-material/numbering)).